 Like a two-part Tarantino film or sandwich cut in half by mum, I think things are better understood in twos.

 Part 1: Understanding Neurodiversity: an inward approach

 Part 2: Neurodiversity in the workplace

-Here, I offer practical approaches and tactics to embracing neurodiversity within your own thinking and workplace
+Here, I offer practical approaches and tactics to embracing neurodiversity within your own thinking template and workplace,